“Don’t find fault; find a remedy.” ~ Henry Ford

 Here are two special considerations:

 If YOU REPORT TO a Narcissist – It’s your life and your career.
-If you are in a large 86481419company, you may be able to switch departments.
+If you are in a large company, you may be able to switch departments.
 Basically, you will never outperform a bad manager.
 If you make him/her look less competent, credible or followable, expect your life to be miserable.
 Do you really want to walk on egg shells every work day?
 Know your WHY and make a decision based on the RIGHT reasons for YOU.

 If you a Narcissist REPORTS TO YOU – Do everyone on your team a favour.
-Give rbc3_18this person full accountability to his/her own work, actions and non-actions.
+Give this person full accountability to his/her own work, actions and non-actions.
 Reward good behaviour.
 Appropriately address bad behaviour.
 A Narcissist responds to authority better than to coworkers or subordinates (In fact, this person probably treats you extremely well, making you less inclined to confront him/her).

 Never leave your crew alone to try to manage their work relationship with a Narcissist!
 You MUST lead!
 Contact me for the communication skills to handle problem people.
 Know what is really going on with your team members.
 Remove obstacles to their success.